Badger State Trail: Monticello to Monroe

 The Badger State Trail is accessed from the trailhead by traveling south a short distance on the Sugar River State Trail until it crosses County Highway EE.
 At that point, bike west on the road for 350 feet until meeting the Badger State Trail, then continue south on the trail.
 Otherwise, remain on the Sugar River State Trail for another 0.2 mile until the two trails intersect.
 Trail signs at this junction provide directions and mileage to communities along both trails.
 The Badger State Trail heads straight south toward the city of Monroe.

-The Badger State Trail makes its way through the agricultural countryside of southern Wisconsin.
+The Badger State Trail makes its way through the rolling agricultural countryside of southern Wisconsin.
 In late summer, it is common to view from the trail vast fields of corn, hay, or soybeans.
 Occasionally, the trail cuts through hills and ridges, revealing 20-foot tall limestone outcroppings.
 Other times, it traverses sunny meadows.
 But most of the route is shaded by a corridor of bushes and trees.
 Oak, maple, ash, and plenty of invasive buckthorn trees grow in this strip of forest surrounding the trail.

 It is 10.3 miles to Monroe from Monticello.
 Before reaching Monroe, the trail crosses busy Wisconsin State Highway 11.
-Extreme caution should be used when crossing this four-lane highway.
+Extreme caution should be used when traversing this four-lane highway.
 Fortunately, traffic is clearly visible for a long distance.

 The trailhead in Monroe is located at 14th Avenue.
 To access the parking lot, turn east off 14th Avenue by Veracruz Mexican Market.
 Parking for the Badger State Trail is located behind The Bike Haus.
 This bike shop sells bicycles and provides repairs.
 Drive past the market and the bike shop to find the parking lot.
 On the north side of the trail are flush toilets, a sheltered picnic area, and a self-registration station.